Retail Permit Expeditor: What Your Tenant Improvements Need

 When brands and their architectural teams put together their dream space they take the applicable codes into consideration, then the city official, in a dream world, will see that the plans adhere to code.
 However, this is normally not a seamless process.
 City officials will want codes to be adopted in a certain way, that is, drawn in a specific way and measured in a specific way.
 In my experience, engineers and architects who disagree with the city officials then argue their point rarely get their permit on time.
 Instead, the planchecker will tell me not to allow them back into their office.
 In any case, materials and fixtures that aren’t already approved by the city will delay your permitting process.

 My team at Permit Advisors and I are no strangers to introducing new materials to cities, and even getting them approved, but when time is more important than material you need to consider finding an analogous material.
-Now, if you have a little more time and want a specific look allow me and my team of project managers pre-screen your plans and see if materials pop up.
-We can advise you on how best to move forward.
+Now, if you have a little more time and want a specific look, then allow me and my team of project managers to pre-screen your plans and see if materials pop up.
+We can advise you on how to best move forward.
 You can do this yourself, of course, and give the city a call about getting their approved materials list and moving from there.
 Either way, it’s in your best interest to know what materials, fixtures, finishes, and codes the specific jurisdiction has adopted and how they want to see them exhibited on your plans.

 It’s not uncommon for retailers and their design teams to begin working their Tenant Improvement (TI) permit only to find additional permits are being required by the city.
-When drafting your plans take into consideration the square footage of your space, what types of lighting are you using, what are the fire sprinkler regulations, and shelving.
+When drafting your plans; take into consideration the square footage of your space, what types of lighting are you using, what are the fire sprinkler regulations, and shelving.
 Let me break-down common permits in a tenant improvement:

 Fire Sprinkler: When your project has to go through a full plan-check the fire department will commonly get involved.
 During this time it’s important to know the existing fire sprinkler system in place so you can prove compliance as is.
 When it’s a new shell you can grab the approved permit from the shell and use that as proof.
 However, if there are changes or updates to the fire code you will be looking at a fire department plancheck.
 Fear not, the Fire Department is your friend and so are the project managers at Permit Advisors.